aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

    <validation step="c7427a0d-37bd-4ddd-9888-2b7c903f071a" />

 ### Task 2: Create a hub by using Azure Portal

+In this task, you will create a hub by using Azure Portal, you'll create a Virtual Hub within your Virtual WAN.

 A hub contains gateways for site-to-site, ExpressRoute, or point-to-site functionality.
 It takes 30 minutes to create the site-to-site VPN gateway in the virtual hub.
 You must create a Virtual WAN before you can create a hub.